MoralisWeb3/docs/docs/07-rpc-nodes/resources/07-compute-units-cu.md

 title: "RPC Node Compute Units"
 slug: "/rpc-nodes/reference/compute-units-cu"
 sidebar_label: "Compute Units (CU)"
-description: "Learn more about what is Compute Units and how does it affects your pricing."
+description: "Learn more about what Compute Units are and how they affect your pricing."
-sidebar_position: 8
+sidebar_position: 0
 ---

+import NodeBanner from "@site/src/components/NodeBanner/NodeBanner.tsx";

+# RPC Node Compute Units (CU)

-All [Moralis plans](/web3-data-api/evm/pricing-plans) have generous limits on the number of requests you can make per month.
-How many included requests you have depends on the plan you have, check the [pricing page](https://moralis.io/pricing) for more details.
+All [Moralis plans](https://moralis.io/pricing) come with generous monthly limits on the number of requests you can make.
+The specific number of included requests depends on the plan you choose.
+Please check the [pricing page](https://moralis.io/pricing) for details on the different plans.

-Some requests are more expensive than others.
-By giving some heavy requests higher weight, we ensure that you only pay for what you use and not a cent more.
+Some API requests are more computationally expensive than others.
+To ensure fair usage and pricing, heavier requests are assigned higher **Compute Unit (CU) weights**, meaning you only pay for what you use.

+---

 ## What is a Compute Unit (CU)?

-A compute unit is a measure of the requests needed to query computationally expensive API endpoints.
-Each request has both **CU Weight** and **Archive CU Weight** that are measured in terms of compute units.
+A **Compute Unit (CU)** is a measure of computational load assigned to different API requests.
+Each request is assigned a **CU Weight** and an optional **Archive CU Weight** (if you're querying historical data or archive nodes).
+The weight of the request will be deducted from your total available CUs.

-### Price

-Request price refers to the amount of compute units that will be calculated towards your API usage billing.
+---

+## CU Pricing Overview

+Each RPC method has a specific **CU Weight** that reflects the computational cost of the request.
+Heavier operations consume more CUs, and this affects the total number of requests you can make within your plan.
+Archive requests (queries made to archive nodes) are often more expensive, and thus, have a higher **Archive CU Weight**.

+Here’s a detailed breakdown of the CU pricing for different standard RPC methods:

 | RPC Method                                | CU Weight | Archive CU Weight (if applicable) |
 | ----------------------------------------- | --------- | --------------------------------- |